annettedorothea/com.anfelisa.client/README.md

 # com.anfelisa.client

-This is the client for the anfelisa vocabulary trainer.
+This is the client for the anfelisa SuperMemo app.

 See [Anfelisa](https://anfelisa.de/#).

+It is a prrof of concept for the [Action - Command - Event Pattern](https://github.com/annettedorothea/ace).

-It is written with ES6 and React and is based on the [de.acegen](https://github.com/annettedorothea/de.acegen) DSL and code generator.
+It is a single page application written with ES6 and React and is based on the [de.acegen](https://github.com/annettedorothea/de.acegen) DSL and code generator.